commschamp/comms_champion/README.md

 significant amount of boilerplate code in order to integrate the generated serialisation focused code to be used in binary communication protocol handling.

-Also all of the schema based serialisation solutions have **at least** one of the following limitations:
+Also all of the available schema based serialisation solutions have **at least** one of the following limitations:

 - Inability to specify binary data layout.
 Many of the tools use their own